ben-arnao/StoRM/README.md

 # StoRM (Stochastic Random Mutator)
-A hyperparameter tuner for high-dimensional, categorical-parametered, intractable optimization problems (Neural Network)
+A hyperparameter tuner for high-dimensional, categorically-parametered, intractable optimization problems (Neural Network)

 # Motivations of this tuner

 Neural network hyper parameter optimization is an especially challenging task due to a few reasons:

 1) Parameters are highly codependent.
-Adjusting a single parameter may not be enough to get over a saddle point, you might have to adjust many parameters at once to escape local maxima/minima.
+Adjusting a single parameter may not be enough to get over a saddle point, you might have to adjust many parameters at once to varying degrees to escape local maxima/minima.

 2) The search space can be highly non-convex and intractable, with many categorical/discrete/boolean/nested parameters.
-This sort of search conditional and nominal landscape makes it very tough to generate any sort of quantitative probability model.
+This sort of search landscape makes it very tough to generate any sort of quantitative probability model.

-We might also run into a scenario where tuning a parameter will have very poor or very good results depending on what parameters are tuned with it, so attempting to model which parameters are more likely to be better will require a lot of trials to overcome this level of variance.
+3) One might encounter a scenario where tuning a parameter will have very poor or very good results depending on what parameters are tuned with it, so attempting to model which parameters are more likely to be better will require a lot of trials to overcome this level of variance/noise.
 Even then, the best parameter on average will not always be the parameter of configurations near global minima.

-3) For high-end performance where local minima is not good enough and we want a granular and broad search, or for domains where there has not been extensive research and a general understanding on what types of choices work better than others, the dimensionality of the search space can get very large such that Bayesian Optimization-related methods are not very effective.
+4) For high-end performance where local minima is not good enough and we want both a granular and board search, or for domains where there has not been extensive research and a general understanding on what types of choices work better than others, the dimensionality of the search space can get very large such that Bayesian Optimization-related methods are not very effective.

 Recent research has discussed there is not a lot of reproducible evidence that show any of today's state of the art techniques significantly beat a plain old random search with some form of early stopping- https://arxiv.org/pdf/1902.07638.pdf

 # How does this tuner attempt to solve these issues?

-All of the points mentioned above make it very difficult if not impossible to do any sort of intelligently guided search for NN architecture/training hyperparameters.
+All of the issues mentioned above make it very difficult if not impossible to do any sort of intelligently guided search for NN architecture/training hyperparameters.
 That is why this tuner opts against attempting to build some sort surrogate function or gradient-based method to model the probability of the search space, and instead aims for something simpler and hopefully more robust to the problems we're facing.
+The user should be able to expect something that beats random search for almost all use cases, which is really what NN tuning needs at this stage.

-This tuner can be thought of as a combination of a grid search combined with random search, where the "distance" between the next evaluation candidate, and the overall best candidate, is probability based.
-The idea behind this tuner is to randomly mutate the current best configuration along different axes (and sometimes even multiple times along the same axis).
+This tuner can be thought of inuitively as a combination of a grid search combined with random search, where the "distance" between the next evaluation candidate, and the overall best candidate, is probability based.
+The idea behind this methodology is to randomly mutate the current best configuration along different axes (and sometimes even multiple times along the same axis).
 The number of mutations made for the next evaluation candidate, is based on a user-defined probability.
-This approach aims to combine the benefits of tweaking a configuration in cases where we are near good minima and in cases where the feature set may have some level of independance, but also allowing the tuner to have the ability to mutate the model multiple times in one step, so that it can get out of local minima.
+This approach aims to combine the benefits of tweaking a configuration in cases where we are near good minima and in cases where the feature set may have some level of independance, but also allowing the tuner to have the ability to mutate the model multiple times in one step so that it can get out of local minima.

 The default value for ```randomize_axis_factor``` is 0.5 which means that there is a 50% chance just one mutation will be made.
 There is a 25% chance two mutations will be made.
 A 12.5% chance that three mutations will be made, and so on.